hasinhayder/hydra/README.md

 Let's create a protected route `http://localhost:8000/api/greet` to use this API

-Open your `routes/api.php` file and add the following line at the end
+Open your `routes/api.php` file and add the following line at the end.

 ```php
 Route::get('greet', [MessageController::class,'greet'])->middleware(['auth:sanctum']);